-My name is Kristoffer Ahlstrom-Vij, and I’m a Lecturer in Philosophy at the University of Kent at Canterbury.
-My primary research interest is in the epistemic good: what it is, and what empirical psychology can tell us about how limited creatures like us can attain it.
+My name is Kristoffer Ahlstrom-Vij, and I’m a Lecturer in Philosophy at the University of Kent, Canterbury.
+My primary research interest is in the epistemic good: what it is, and what empirical psychology can tell us about how we can attain it.